nafanjka/weather-station/README.md

 - Device does NOT fetch from the internet.
 Push data to `POST /api/outdoor/cache` (e.g., from your server/UI after calling an external API).
 Cached data is then served via `/api/outdoor/forecast` and published over MQTT.

 ## Notes / Limits
-- LED matrix and clock services are not yet included; flash/RAM headroom is sufficient to add them later.
+- LED matrix rendering is not included; clock is UI-side only (no physical display yet).
+Flash/RAM headroom leaves room to add it.
 - Keep WS2812 brightness capped and use a dedicated 5 V supply if you add the matrix.

 ## Quick Curl Examples